 Common overuse injuries

-Iliotibial Band Friction Syndrome – sharp debilitating, lateral knee pain, usually occurring at a certain period of a run, especially after a change of
+Iliotibial Band Friction Syndrome

+IBFS is a sharp debilitating, lateral knee pain, usually occurring at a certain period of a run, especially after a change of footwear or running intensity.

 getting out of bed the day after a run.

-• Tibial Stress Syndrome – inflammation and pain along the inner part of
+This injury causes inflammation and pain along the inner part of the tibia (shin bone).

 How to reduce the risk of overuse injuries